-Forward Networks raises $35M to help enterprises map, track, and predict their networks’ behavior – TechCrunch
+Forward Networks raises $35M to help enterprises map, track and predict their networks’ behavior – TechCrunch

 “We launched a public cloud product for AWS towards the end of last year, which today is in use by customers, but the dominant use case for us is on-prem,” Erickson said, who said that while the media (ahem) loves to talk about cloud, in many cases large enterprises have actually been slower to migrate processes in cases where legacy services still work well, and they still harbour distrust of public cloud security and reliability.
 “We see growth towards the cloud but it’s baby steps.”

-The company has been growing steadily and today its network monitoring covers some 75,000 devices.
+The company has been growing steadily; today its network monitoring covers some 75,000 devices.
 In that context, Goldman Sachs is a significant client, with some 15,000 devices in its network alone.

 Looking ahead, Erickson said that the funding would be used in part for R&D and in part to continue its business development.
-The are a number of other solutions and services out there that have identified the opportunity of providing better network management as a route to identifying security threats and other risks, so that also presents an opportunity for M&A for Forward, although Erickson declined to comment further on that.
+There are a number of other solutions and services out there that have identified the opportunity of providing better network management as a route to identifying security threats and other risks, so that also presents an opportunity for M&A for Forward, although Erickson declined to comment further on that.

 “We continue to see the value that Forward Networks’ platform brings to large enterprises running complex networks,” said Bill Krause, board partner at Andreessen Horowitz.
 “They have solved a critical business problem, which presents a real growth opportunity.”